benjvmin/BenjaminTaylorPortfolio/README.md

 # Features
 ![Vue.js](./static/README_assets/vue.svg)
 ## Vue.js + Vue Router
 I embraced Vue.js as a step up from working with regular Javascript, partly due to it's progressive nature and my own curiosity.
 I started with simple string templates to grasp a solid foundation of how Vue works, and comfortably moved to single file components.
 I opted for starting with [Vue Cli](https://github.com/vuejs/vue-cli) because constant focus on build tooling equals lost time actually developing.
-I still did have to configure [SCSS imports](https://github.com/vuejs/vue-loader/issues/328), and it was enough to consider having my own fork of Vue.js with this ability to load extra variables and mixins in Sass built in.
+I still did have to configure [Sass imports](https://github.com/vuejs/vue-loader/issues/328), and it was enough to consider having my own fork of Vue.js with this ability to load extra variables and mixins in Sass built in.

- I come from a background of using Sass and Pug templating, so leveraging these templating / preprocessing languages in single file components was immediately comfortable.
+ I come from a background of using Sass and [Pug](https://pugjs.org/api/getting-started.html) templating, so leveraging these templating / preprocessing languages in single file components was immediately comfortable.
 In retrospect, Vue has taught me a lot about the current wave of Javascript frameworks.
 It's pushed me to learn about Virtual DOM, modular programming, and the benefits of well structured Javascript files.
 It's also allowed me to understand how React tackles these problems in a parallel manner with JSX.
 I see myself looking into expanding Vue's functionality by learning how to build plugins and am hopeful to continue using it in the future.

 ![BEM](./static/README_assets/BEM.svg)
 ## Styling without CSS Frameworks + BEM